Nabil Karoui: Controversy

 Opponents have been critical of Karoui's consolidation of the Tunisian media landscape and the intentions of his charitable activities, often referring to him as the "Tunisian Berlusconi".

 In 2016, the NGO I-Watch accused Karoui of money laundering and embezzlement through a foreign shell company.
 A 2017 recording leaked of Karoui attacking the organization, calling them "traitors", "foreign agents" and calling on his staff to file false reports against them.

 Additionally, Karoui's links to the Algerian military and Libyan Islamist Abdelhakim Belhaj have been called into question.

 On 8 July 2019, Karoui and his brother Ghazi were charged with money laundering around the 2016 allegations.
 Their assets were frozen and both were forbidden from leaving the country.
 He was arrested on 23 August following a warrant by the Tunis Court of Appeal.
 A communiqué from Nidaa Tounes referred to the arrest as "Fascist practices".

 However, Ari Ben-Menashe's company, Dickens & Madson, alleged that it had lobbied a meeting for Karoui with US President Donald Trump and Russian President Vladimir Putin on 15 September, ahead of the first round of presidential polls.
 Later on, Karoui's lawyer confirmed that there is no connection between Karoui and that company.

 On 9 October, he was released from prison, prior to the second round of presidential election.

 On 24 December 2020, a Tunisian judge ordered the detention of Karoui on suspicion of financial corruption.
 The Tunis Afrique Presse state news agency said Karoui was to face charges of tax evasion and money laundering.
 He was later released from prison in June 2021.

 On 29 August 2021, Algerian authorities arrested Nabil Karoui along with his brother Ghazi in Tébessa, near the Algeria–Tunisia border, after he had illegally entered the country.

 Personal life

 Karoui has four children, three sons and one daughter.
-His son Khalil was killed on 21 August 2016 in a drunk driving accident near Gammarth at the age of 19.
+His son Khalil was killed on 21 August 2016 in a drunk driving crash near Gammarth at the age of 19.

 The Karoui family established the charity "Khalil Tounes" in memory of his son.